Experts list a 7 significant factors that cause couples to cite 'irreconcilable differences'

 “Findings strongly confirm this with respect to job tension.
 What also became obvious was the critical role of communication and trust among spouses; without them, you have a foundation best described as crumbling, even in the best of circumstances,” says a researcher.

-Karisma Kapoor's ex-husband Sunjay Kapur to marry Priya Sachdev?16-Mar-2017
+Inside Photos!
+Karisma Kapoor's ex-husband Sunjay Kapur and Priya Sachdev's grand wedding reception21-Apr-2017